gh120515/Web-API-coding-quiz/README.md

 CSS Styling sourced from Bootstrap <https://getbootstrap.com>

 Code references include:
-- 'Quiz App With JavaScript' by Coding Artist <https://codingartistweb.com/2022/06/quiz-app-with-javascript/>
+- 'Quiz App With JavaScript' by Coding Artist <https://codingartistweb.com/2022/06/quiz-app-with-javascript/> (Majority of the base function has been based on this build - modifications made for other functions)

 <!-- List your collaborators, if any, with links to their GitHub profiles.